gandrein/coding_styles/README.md

 ### C++
 #### Intro
 * We follow the [Google C++ Style](https://google.github.io/styleguide/cppguide.html).
+For clarity, we succinctly describe the style in here.
+This document will keep the structure of the original document as much as possible.
 A few exceptions exist as explained in the amendments section below.
-This document will keep the structure of the original document as much as possible.

 #### Source/Header Files